vaidiksule/getsentimate/backend/.venv/share/doc/yt_dlp/README.txt

 -   vcodec: vcodec to ignore - one or more of h264, h265, dvh265
 -   dr: dynamic range to ignore - one or more of sdr, hdr10, dv

-instagram

--   app_id: The value of the X-IG-App-ID header used for API requests.
-    Default is the web app ID, 936619743392459

 niconicochannelplus

 -   max_comments: Maximum number of comments to extract - default is 120

 tiktok

--   api_hostname: Hostname to use for mobile API calls, e.g. api22-normal-c-alisg.tiktokv.com
+-   api_hostname: Hostname to use for mobile API requests, e.g. api-h2.tiktokv.com
--   app_name: Default app name to use with mobile API calls, e.g. trill
--   app_version: Default app version to use with mobile API calls - should be set along with manifest_app_version, e.g. 34.1.2
+-   app_version: App version to call mobile APIs with - should be set along with manifest_app_version, e.g. 20.2.1
--   manifest_app_version: Default numeric app version to use with mobile API calls, e.g. 2023401020
+-   manifest_app_version: Numeric app version to call mobile APIs with, e.g. 221
--   aid: Default app ID to use with mobile API calls, e.g. 1180
--   app_info: Enable mobile API extraction with one or more app info strings in the format of
-    <iid>/[app_name]/[app_version]/[manifest_app_version]/[aid], where
-    iid is the unique app install ID. iid is the only required value;
-    all other values and their / separators can be omitted, e.g. tiktok:app_info=1234567890123456789 or
-    tiktok:app_info=123,456/trill///1180,789//34.0.1/340001
--   device_id: Enable mobile API extraction with a genuine device ID to be used with mobile API calls.
-Default is a random 19-digit string

 rokfinchannel